 You may not think a small puddle of water sitting next to your air conditioner’s condenser unit is a problem.
 However, it is a sign that your unit’s condensate drain line may have a clog.
 Under normal circumstances, the water is created during the cooling process will drain away on its own.
 However, when it doesn’t, you may have a mess on your hands.

-What Causes a Condensate Line to Clog?
+What Causes a Clogged Condensate Drain Line?

-How to Clean and Unclog the Condensate Drain Line
+How to Unclog Your AC Drain Line

 Never pour bleach or other household cleaners into your condensate line.
 This can damage your system and your home.
 Only use cleaners that are made specifically for cleaning condensate lines.
-If you want an all-natural option, a solution of vinegar and distilled water can help prevent algae and bacteria growth.
+If you want an all-natural option, a solution of vinegar and distilled water can help eliminate and prevent algae and bacteria growth.

 Contact Blair’s Air for AC Repair and Maintenance

 Not sure what is wrong with your air conditioning unit?
 The experts at Blair’s Air are ready to assist you.
 Call or contact us online to schedule a service today.